 Fortunately, feline hyperesthesia syndrome isn’t fatal.
 However, it can impact your kitty’s happiness and quality of life.
 If you know or suspect that Fluffy is afflicted, contact your veterinary clinic immediately.
 Mild cases can often be scheduled in advance as a regular appointment.
 However, severe ones would warrant immediate emergency care.
 There are treatments available.
 Of course, your vet will need to determine if Fluffy does have feline hyperesthesia syndrome.
 It’s also important to rule out other causes.
 Several other medical conditions that can cause similar problems.
 These include intervertebral disc extrusions, spinal arthritis, skin problems, parasites, allergies, and fungal infections.
 If your cat is experiencing skin-related issues, our Pet Allergies & Veterinary Dermatology services can help identify and manage the underlying cause.
 As far as treatment, medication is often successful, though it is important to realize that some kitties will respond differently than others.
 Your vet may also recommend things like behavioral counseling and/or environmental changes.

-Feline Hyperesthesia Syndrome in 2024: Episode Duration, Management, and Treatment Outlook
+Feline Hyperesthesia Syndrome in 2025: Management and Treatment Outlook

 How long do episodes typically last?